← Back to research

 • Fresh context per iteration — each run starts clean, with memory persisting only via git, progress.txt, and prd.json

-• 10K+ GitHub stars — popularized by Geoffrey Huntley's technique and expanded by Ryan Carson's implementation
+• 20K+ GitHub stars as of June 2026 — popularized by Geoffrey Huntley's technique and expanded by Ryan Carson's implementation

 FAQ